fullstackman/Cheeky-Colors/README.md

  ## What's Next
   * Incorporate search sidebar
+  * Use search to pick a meaningful background color
   * Allow for filter by number of characters and/or first letter
   * Google Analytics
   * Design a logo